 The balances of and changes in the fair values of the international pension plans' level 3 assets consist primarily of insurance contracts under the absolute return asset class.
 In 2022 the aggregate of net purchases and net unrealized gains and losses decreased this balance by \$24 million and the change in currency exchange rates decreased this balance by \$42 million for a net decrease of \$66 million.
-In 2021 the aggregate net purchases and net unrealized gains decreased this balance by \$7 million and the change in currency exchange rates decreased this balance by \$7 million and the change in currency exchange rates decreased this balance of \$51 million.
+In 2021 the aggregate net purchases and net unrealized gains decreased this balance by \$7 million and the change in currency exchange rates decreased the balance by \$44 million for a net decrease to this balance of \$51 million.